Johnfire45/cybersecurity-interview-prep/docs/context.md

 3. **Only when confirmed:** conduct a quiz
 4. Provide feedback **only if asked**
 5. Wait for confirmation before advancing
+6. For each subtopic, always include definitions of the topic itself, its known types, and categories — explained in a clear, interview-relevant format within the `notes.md` file.

+## Progress Tracker Protocol

+- `_progress.md` tracks subtopic-level preparation across domains.
+- Statuses: 🟢 Mastered, 🟡 In Progress, 🔴 Not Started, 🧪 Needs Brushing Up.
+- Each subtopic includes "Next Up" and "Review Later" annotations.
+- Future automation may populate overall stats dynamically.
+- Cursor must always discuss before bulk restructuring.

 ## 📂 Universal Topic Structure